 Downtown itself was framed by the gem-shaped skylight roof:

 Forgive my blurriness…it’s hard to hand-shoot 1-second exposures with giddy climber’s hands and no tripod:

 The Joe itself was now almost deserted, the throngs having vanished like a hot fart in the cold wind:

 I peered down into the skylight and saw our wheelchair buddy roll away:

 We posed for a picture with Sloop's camera, and an improvised tripod, which made for much better results...I'm the one on the right:

-…and the practically ancient Fort Street Presbyterian Church:
+…and the rear of the practically ancient Fort Street Presbyterian Church:

 It sits next to the shiny silver Wayne County Community College, which stands where the old Union Depot used to be.
 If you’ve seen the movie Detroit 9000, you might remember the shootout scene filmed there.
 The huge, blackened skyscraper in the distance in that shot behind it is completely vacant.

 Of course we had to come back down and get the hell out of there before the place was locked up for the night.